 The Company currently has two stock option plans with outstanding options issued to its officers, employees, directors and consultants.
 The 1998 Stock Option Plan ("1998 Plan") was established to grant up to 85,000 non-qualified options through May 12, 2008 to employees and other individuals providing services to the Company.
 Options under the 1998 Plan vest from one year to four years from the date of grant, and vested options must be exercised within 30 days of an employee's termination.
-As of June 30, 2011, 158,000 options remain outstanding under the 1998 Plan.
+As of September 30, 2011 and December 31, 2010, 58,000 options remain outstanding under the 1998 Plan, respectively.

 The 2000 Stock Award Plan ("2000 Plan") was established to grant up to 100,000 incentive options through December 11, 2010 to employees, excluding officers and directors, and other individuals providing services to the Company.
 Options under the 2000 Plan vest from one year to four years from the date of grant, and vested options must be exercised within three months of an employee's termination.
-As of June 30, 2011 and December 31, 2010, the 2000 Plan had expired; no options were available for future grant.
+As of September 30, 2011 and December 31, 2010, the 2000 Plan had zero shares outstanding, respectively.